RunhangShu/Myweb/content/r/Must know statistics in omics.md

 Remember if you have 100 metabolites, you actually did *100 times t-test* between the treatments.
 Statistically, there is probably 5% chances that the results are false positive.
 This is also know as False Discover Rate (FDR).
 Therefore, we need to adjust the p-value to draw a prudent conclusion.
 There are many methods to correct p-value including Bonferroni and Benjamini-Hochberg.
 This [thread](https://www.researchgate.net/post/What_is_your_prefered_p-value_correction_for_multiple_tests) nicely discussed which method to choice and which is more stringent and which is less stringent.
-As I always joke with my ecology friend: omics statistics is old school and there is a 10-year gap between omics analysis and ecology-oriented statistics.
+As I always joke with my ecology friend: omics statistics is old school and there is a 10-year gap when compared with the ecology-oriented statistics.